hedyhli/todomvc-tui/README.md

 - Documentation on functions may be added
 - A binary, if produced, or a project name if required, should be named "todomvc-tui"
-- directories are named by the framework/library used that does the primary heavy-lifting for the terminal, optionally prefixed with the language file extension for disambiguation, e.g. "lua-ncurses" for an implementation using the famous ncurses library, but with lua bindings.
+- directories are named `<language>-<framework>` where language is the full language name, followed by the framework/library used that does the primary heavy-lifting for the terminal.

 ### functionality